In this article, you’ll find answers to questions like:

-When you start wondering if it’s time to let your children experience some things on their own, it’s best to look at their development instead of their age, experts say.
+When you start wondering if it’s time to let your children experience some things on their own, it’s best to assess their development instead of simply going by their age, experts say.

 Children need to be emotionally ready and mature enough for the responsibility.
 And parents need to consider their own comfort level with certain activities.

-“A parent should always be consistent with their home boundaries, limits and rules, regardless of other parents’ opinions,” says Deborah Newell, Triple P (Positive Parenting Program) director for Parent-Child Center, a program funded by Children’s Services Council of Palm Beach County.
+“A parent should always be consistent with their home boundaries, limits and rules, regardless of other parents’ opinions,” says Deborah Newell, director of Positive Parenting Program, known as Triple P, for Community Partners of South Florida, which is funded by Children’s Services Council of Palm Beach County.

 No matter their child’s age, parents can use teachable moments to build independence, Newell says.

-For example, if your grade-schooler wants to go to a birthday party without you there, you should consider whether he or should knows how to behave in that kind of situation.
+For example, if your grade-schooler wants to go to a birthday party without you, you should consider whether he or should knows how to behave in that setting.
 Will she ask for help if she can't find the bathroom?
-Does he know to say please and thank you, and to be respectful of other adults?
+Does he know to say "please" and "thank you," and how to be respectful of adults?

-If your teen wants to go to the mall with a friend, you may think about whether he knows how to talk to a sales clerk, or whether she knows how to avoid dangerous situations.
+If your teen wants to go to the mall with a friend, you may consider whether he knows how to talk to a sales clerk, or whether she knows how to avoid dangerous situations.

-The key, experts at healthychildren.org say, is to watch first and consider what the world looks like from your child's perspective.
+The key is to watch first and consider what the world looks like from your child's perspective, experts at healthychildren.org say.
 Once you have a handle on that, you can teach them how to navigate life's challenges.
 Just be sure to balance independence with safety.

 When it comes to kids and development, things change daily.
 Start by building on small steps that prompt problem-solving.